 Strong Electromagnetic and RF Interference

 Plasma-based process tools generate powerful RF fields at frequencies from hundreds of kilohertz to tens of megahertz.
 These fields induce noise and errors in conventional metallic temperature sensors.
-Any sensor with electrical conductors — thermocouples, Rts, or thermistors — is susceptible to significant measurement drift when exposed to RF energy.
+Any sensor with electrical conductors — thermocouples, RTD's, or thermistors — is susceptible to significant measurement drift when exposed to RF energy.
 This is the single greatest challenge for accurate semiconductor process temperature control and the primary reason fiber optic sensing has gained adoption.

 Contamination Sensitivity